Arkham/ectalk/talk.md

 ---

-You can imagine my reaction when we decided to use Ember for a new project
+You can imagine my reaction when we chose Ember as our main frontend stack

 ---